Job Title: Instructor - Nursing Certificate Program

 Ability to: collaborate with the College’s community partners, including K-12 organizations, higher education institutions, as well as business and industry; demonstrate collegiality and collaboration across all college divisions; manage curriculum development projects; perform student learning outcome assessments; demonstrate teaching strategies that focus on student-centered learning; demonstrate a commitment to improving student learning through innovative strategies that aid student success and retention and reflect current educational trends; adapt to multi-campus organizational work environments, as well as changes in discipline; maintain confidential and sensitive information, including FERPA; perform complex tasks and prioritize multiple projects; develop, plan and implement goals; work independently.

-- Current Ohio Train the Trainer (TTT) or eligible for taking the Ohio TTT course.
+Preferred Qualifications: At least one (1) year nursing experience in the provision of long-term care facility services.
+Current Ohio Train the Trainer (TTT) or eligible for taking the Ohio TTT course.
 To be considered current, must have taken the TTT course, or taught or coordinated at least one Training and Competency Evaluation Program (TCEP) with the previous 24 consecutive months.
-If the applicant is not TTT, must take and pass the course within 3 months of date of hire.
-Eligibility for taking the Ohio TTT course requires experience obtained through employment in a long-term care facility, geriatrics department, home health agency, hospital providing care to chronically ill individuals, or other long-term care setting.
+TTT course requires experience obtained through employment in a long-term care facility, geriatrics department, home health agency, hospital providing care to chronically ill individuals, or other long-term care setting.

 College Credit Plus: